 Replay overcomes the challenges of a limited toolset often encountered by police officers and detectives throughout the world.
 It protects them with the forensic rigor required in today’s legal environment and speeds up investigations.
-Forensic Video Analysts and Technicians have benefited from Amped FIVE for many years and the common toolset is now available for everyone within Replay.
-If you are lucky enough to have Replay on your desktop, then update today or send us an email at email@example.com.
+Forensic Video Analysts and Technicians have benefited from Amped FIVE for many years.
+The common toolset is now available for everyone within Replay.
+If you are lucky enough to have Replay on your desktop, then update today or send us an email at firstname.lastname@example.org.

 Don’t Delay – Update Today